njlauersdorf/ABPs/README.md

 ```
 IgnoreUnknown AddKeysToAgent,UseKeychain
 ```

-That line was necessary for Longleaf, but was not necessary for setting up Github on my local computer.
+For me, that line was necessary for Longleaf, but was not necessary for setting up Github on my local computer.
 Now, add your SSH private key to the ssh-agent and store your passphrase in the keychain.
-If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_rsa in the command with the name of your private key file.
+Be sure to replace id_XXX in the command with the name of your private key file.

 ```
-$ ssh-add -K ~/.ssh/id_rsa
+$ ssh-add -K ~/.ssh/id_XXX
 ```

 The -K option is Apple's standard version of ssh-add, which stores the passphrase in your keychain for you when you add an SSH key to the ssh-agent.
 If you chose not to add a passphrase to your key, run the command without the `-K` option.
 In MacOS Monterey (12.0), the -K and -A flags are deprecated and have been replaced by the --apple-use-keychain and --apple-load-keychain flags, respectively.